jeffpar/pcjs.v1/apps/pdp11/tapes/absloader/README.md

 	I haven't examined enough tapes (or the Absolute Loader code) to know for sure.

 [Other sites](http://www.retrocmp.com/stories/dec-pc05-papertape/242-dec-pc05-working-with-paper-tapes)
-have referred to this tape format as the "Standard Absolute" format, but I've not found confirmation of that terminology in any DEC publication.
-In fact, I think that term may have been a misreading of instructions found in DEC manuals like the ["MEM EXER 16K" Diagnostics Manual](http://archive.pcjs.org/pubs/dec/pdp11/other/AC-9045F-MC_CZQMCF0-0-124K-Mem-Exer-16k_Feb78.pdf):
+have referred to this tape format as the "Standard Absolute" format, but I've not found that terminology used in any DEC publication.
+In fact, I think that term may have arisen from a misreading of instructions found in DEC manuals like the ["MEM EXER 16K" Diagnostics Manual](http://archive.pcjs.org/pubs/dec/pdp11/other/AC-9045F-MC_CZQMCF0-0-124K-Mem-Exer-16k_Feb78.pdf):

 	Load the program using any standard absolute loader.